robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-developing-effective-classroom-practice/spring-week-5-ect-classroom-practice.md

 The core idea of assertive monitoring is:

-- By systematically checking pupils' work during a lesson a teacher can see what they have or have not understood.
+- By systematically checking pupils’ work during a lesson a teacher can see what they have or have not understood.
 - They can respond ‘in the moment’ when pupils have got things wrong or are not meeting success criteria and get them to ‘fix it’.

 How to do it: